A Healthcare REIT Built on Experience

 - Potential for income through quarterly distributions.
 Please note: Initial distributions will not be fully covered by cash flows from operating activities and will be paid from expense waivers, borrowings and offering proceeds.4

-- Benefits of CNL's more than 15 years of experience investing approximately $8.4 billion in these two sectors.2,5
+- Benefits of CNL's more than 15 years of experience investing more than $8.4 billion in these two sectors.2,5

 Investors must review the fees and expenses in the prospectus as there are substantial costs and risks associated with this offering.